The best hotels in Frankfurt

 January and February are the cheapest months by far, with rates 30-40% below peak.
 The city is quieter, the Christmas market crowds are gone, and the Kleinmarkthalle on Hasengasse is a warm refuge on cold days.
 Pack for 0-5°C and you'll have the city almost to yourself.

-Frankfurt's best neighborhoods
+Frankfurt's best hotel regions

 Prioritize Sachsenhausen or Innenstadt. you'll walk to the Römerberg, the Main riverbank, and the best bars without ever needing the U-Bahn.
 Bahnhofsviertel is cheaper but grittier, and Westend suits you best if business is why you're here.